-Magnetic tape is the best analog audio method for recording and playback.
+Magnetic tape is the highest-quality method for analog audio recording and playback.
 Tape machines operate on the following principle: when an electric current is sent through a wire, a magnetic field forms around the wire, and vice versa.

 To playback the audio, the process is reversed.
 The magnetized tape creates an electric current on the play head, which connects to an amplifier to be played through speakers.